VCDS and OBD diagnostic device in the On-Board Diagnostics Shop

 Quote:

-that with every misfire, the start of injection jumps from approximately 2 degrees after top dead center (n.OT) to 7 degrees after top dead center (n.OT).
+that with every misfire, the start of injection jumps from approximately 2 degrees before top dead center (BTDC) to 7 degrees BTDC.

-A loose timing belt is unlikely, but it should be checked.
+A loose timing belt is unlikely, but should be checked.

-The ESP pump control unit itself could be the cause of the problem, as could the needle lift sensor and its wiring (are there any chafed areas?), but if the car is otherwise running normally, I would still start by checking other potential causes.
+The ESP pump control unit itself could be the cause of the problem, as well as the needle lift generator and its wiring (are there any chafed areas?).
+If the car is otherwise running normally, I would still start by checking other potential causes.

-The injection process can be disrupted if air, instead of diesel fuel, is compressed in the injection lines, as air is much more compressible.
-It is possible that a small leak could allow a few air bubbles to enter the fuel system while the vehicle is stationary.
+The start of injection can be erratic if air, instead of diesel fuel, is compressed in the injector lines, as air is much more compressible.
+It's possible that a small leak allows a few air bubbles to enter the fuel system while the vehicle is stationary.

 Therefore, I would first check all the fuel hoses, valves, and fittings, especially those near the fuel filter.

-The backflow from the nozzle holder combinations must also be tight.
+The return flows from the nozzle holder combinations must also be tight.

 Best regards, Rainer.